 Although a lifelong interest, my commitment to writing moved to the fore in the last fifteen years.
 Composition and research now fill a good part of my day.
 I strive for a balance with desk-free time for my relationship, our garden, yoga and weekend markets.
 Below are some achievements and opportunities I’ve had associated with writing.

-2005 – Northern Rivers Writer’s Centre residential mentorship for selected emerging writers.
+2005 – Byron Bay Writers Festival residential mentorship for emerging writers.
 Funded by NSW Ministry of Arts

 2006 – Shortlisted for Varuna National Writers’ House LitLink Residency